In compliance with Scottish Government directive

 Clerk to the Board:

-Just over one year ago (1st February 2019) the Nairn District Salmon Fishery Board resumed responsibility for all matters within its statutory remit.
+Over one year ago (1st February 2019) the Nairn District Salmon Fishery Board resumed responsibility for all matters within its statutory remit.

 It ceased to be a member of the Findhorn Nairn & Lossie Fisheries Trust (FNLFT).